Giancarlo-Mena/code-wars-go/README.md

 ## Structure

-ll solutions are organized within the `challenges` directory.
+All solutions are organized within the `challenges` directory.
 Each kata is contained in its own file, named after the kata title.

 ## License